Hey Kids (Start Here)

 “Rush,” Telford said sharply.

-“I believe that the area beyond this airlock may have flooded while we were otherwise engaged.”
+“I believe the area beyond this airlock may have flooded while we were otherwise engaged.”

-Rush fell in a space that was too confined to really permit any such thing.
-He slammed into Volker, who overbalanced into Telford, who hit the posterior wall with a resounding clang.
-They all went down in an oppressive, struggling tangle.
+Rush fell in a space too confined to really permit any such thing.
+He slumped into Volker, who overbalanced into Telford, who hit the posterior wall with a dull clang.

-He couldn’t move, he couldn’t straighten, pinned between Rush and Telford.
-He thrashed wildly, overcome with panic, lost in a sense of confinement, buried under water, sealed in a small coffin-like space, unable to get out he had to get out he could not but he had to he had to, he—
+Volker couldn’t move.
+He couldn’t straighten, pinned between Rush and Telford.
+He thrashed, overcome with panic, lost in a sense of confinement, buried under water, sealed in a metal coffin, unable to get out; he had to get out he couldn’t but he had to he had to, he—

-“We can get out,” Telford said, dropping his volume, smoothing his tone.
+“We can get out,” Telford dropped his volume, smoothed his tone.
 “It’s fine.”

-Volker was gasping, pressing himself against the lighted wall as Telford pulled Rush away from him, creating a small space.
+Telford braced a foot against the wall for leverage and dragged Rush away from Volker, creating a small space.

 “We can get out,” Telford repeated slowly.